 To navigate this most challenging environment, bank directors, supported by executives, need to review and update their corporate governance practices.
 They also need to shape their corporate culture going forward, anchoring it in both effective governance and performance.

 All this is more easily stated than achieved.
-INSEAD, through its Corporate Governance Initiative, has decided to support executives, directors and bank boards in this challenging environment by proposing a programme that focuses on how to execute effective governance in today’s unforgiving digital economy, and allows participants to exchange views on their governance practices and challenges.
+INSEAD, through its Corporate Governance Centre, has decided to support executives, directors and bank boards in this challenging environment by proposing a programme that focuses on how to execute effective governance in today’s unforgiving digital economy and allows participants to exchange views on their governance practices and challenges.
 INSEAD is already known for a number of offerings in banking, including the Strategic Management in Banking and the Risk Management in Banking programmes.
 In addition, it offers a leadership programme for the Interalpha consortium of banks.
-The first version of this programme will be offered, with the active sponsorship of the Hellenic Bank Association, in both Greece, a nation that has borne the full brunt of poor governance, and France, where INSEAD’s European campus is located.
-Future versions of the programme could be offered in other European locations.

 A collaborative effort

-The programme was developed with the support of the Hellenic Bank Association (HBA), which aims to ensure that common regulatory and policy goals are well understood and adhered with.
-It is the result of a collaboration between Peter Nathanial, governance expert and former Group Chief Risk Officer at Royal Bank of Scotland, and Professor Ludo Van der Heyden, Academic Director of the INSEAD Corporate Governance Initiative and Co-Director of the INSEAD Directors Programme, and INSEAD Executive Education.
+The programme is offered in partnership with the European Banking Federation.
+It is the result of a collaboration between Peter Nathanial, governance expert and former Group Chief Risk Officer at Royal Bank of Scotland, and Professor Ludo Van der Heyden, Academic Director of the INSEAD Corporate Governance Centre and Co-Director of the INSEAD Directors Programme and INSEAD Executive Education.

 How you benefit